MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

 The |BOARD_NAME| board can be flashed using |MANUFACTURER|
 bootloader.
 Please Follow the steps below:

-- Connect the USB connector of the board to your computer
+- Connect the USB connector of the board labelled UART to your computer
-- Take a look at the new COM port available
+- Find the new COM port available
 - Create the ``ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts/set_local_env.xxx`` script
   by copying the template ``ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts/set_local_env.xxx.tpl`` (where ``xxx`` is ``bat`` for Windows and ``sh`` for Linux / macOS).
-- Edit in this script the the ``ESPPORT`` variable to put the newly COM port discovered previously.
+- Update the ``ESPPORT`` variable in the script to put the COM port discovered previously.
 - Open a terminal and enter the following command lines:

 **On Windows:**